Do you love houseplants? They liven up any home and bring a touch of nature indoors.

 They reproduce quickly and are very hard to eliminate, so it’s important to identify signs of infestation before it’s too late.

-To spot spider mites, you should examine both your indoor and outdoor plants for web-like structures, yellowing of the leaves, brown spots, or disfigured leaves, as these could all be signs that you have an infestation on your hands.
+To spot spider mites, examine both your indoor and outdoor plants for web-like structures, yellowing of the leaves, brown spots, or disfigured leaves.
+These could all be signs that you have an infestation on your hands.

 You can also check the undersides of plant leaves where the mites normally hide during the day to look for, but they can sometimes be harder to see with the naked eye, so you might need a magnifying glass if possible.

-If there’s still any doubt, you can combine all-purpose insecticide with soapy water and lightly spray affected areas, as this should help control their population in small amounts.
+If you still have doubts, you can combine all-purpose insecticide with soapy water and lightly spray affected areas, which should help control their population in small amounts.

 However, suppose the situation gets out of hand.
 In that case, consulting a professional pest management service might be best to ensure your plants don’t suffer further damage.